sebbu2/game-of-life/README.md

 game-of-life
 ============

-This is the game of life (Conway, Von Neumann), from a SUPINFO homework subject
+This is the game of life (Conway, Moore, Von Neumann)